codcod/go-repos/docs/15_architecture.md

 The repos tool has been redesigned with a modular, maintainable architecture that follows industry best practices.
 The improvements focus on:

-- **Structured Configuration Management**: Validation, profiles, and extensible configuration
+- **Structured Configuration Management**: Validation and extensible configuration
 - **Comprehensive Error Handling**: Contextual errors with severity and recovery
 - **Advanced Observability**: Structured logging, metrics collection, and performance monitoring
 - **Modular Design**: Clear separation of concerns and dependency injection